natelandau/valentina/user_guide.md

 Valentina Noir revolves around three core concepts:

 -   **Characters**: Player characters managed in Valentina allow for quick dice rolling, XP spending, and character updates.
--   **Campaigns**: Storylines with multiple chapters, NPCs, and notes, spanning multiple gaming sessions.
+-   **Campaigns**: Storylines with multiple chapters, characters, NPCs, and notes, spanning multiple gaming sessions.
 -   **Gameplay**: The actual game, where you roll dice and play using your character.

 ## 3. CHARACTER CREATION & MANAGEMENT